draper1252/credit-approval-knn/README.md

 - Confusion matrix displayed to show performance

 ## Files
-- `GroupProject_KNN.R`: Main R script with full data workflow
+- `CreditApproval_KNN.R`: Main R script with full data workflow
 - `crx.data`: Original dataset (optional — can be downloaded directly if not included)

 ## What I Learned